contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ### 4.2.3 Teach the Gospel of Jesus Christ

 All leaders are teachers.
-Strive to follow the Savior’s example as a teacher (see [17](17-teaching-the-gospel.md); [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng)).
+Strive to follow the Savior’s example as a teacher (see [chapter 17](17-teaching-the-gospel.md); [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng)).
 Through your words and actions, teach the doctrine of Jesus Christ and the principles of His gospel (see [3 Nephi 11:32–33](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/11?lang=eng&id=p32-p33#p32); [Doctrine and Covenants 42:12–14](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42?lang=eng&id=p12-p14#p12)).
 Effective teaching inspires people to strengthen their relationship with God and live the gospel, progressing toward eternal life.

 Teaching in the Savior’s way is more than talking; it includes listening and asking questions the way He did (see [Matthew 16:13–17](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/16?lang=eng&id=p13-p17#p13)).